AnishCodeth/AnishCodeth/README.md

   ---
 end

-#### when you click above it create a issue so it takes 7-8 sec to change and u need to refresh to see the changes.
+#### when you click above it create a issue.Place value of tile in title and reset for the reset so it takes 7-8 sec to change and u need to refresh to see the changes.

 ---